 Sony's DualShock 4 controller for the PlayStation 4 is an excellent gamepad that's both responsive and comfortable to hold – and, best of all, it can easily be used on a Windows PC.

-That means you don't need a PS4 to experience the DualShock 4 – all you need is the controller, a Windows PC and some specialist software that enables you to use the PS4 controller on your PC.
+That means you don't need a PS4 to experience the DualShock 4 – all you need is the controller, a Windows PC and and a USB cable.
+You used to need to use specialist software to use the DualShock 4 on a PC, but Sony has now made it even easier to connect the DualShock 4 to your PC and get it running.

 You can also use the PS4 controller wirelessly with your PC via Bluetooth.
-You'll either need a PC that has Bluetooth built in (as many modern laptops do), or you can buy a separate Bluetooth dongle that plugs into your PC's USB port.
+You'll either need a PC that has Bluetooth built in (as many modern laptops do), or you can buy a separate Sony PlayStation 4 DualShock USB Wireless Adaptor (£20 / $25 / AU$32 from Amazon) dongle that plugs into your PC's USB port.

 How to use the PS4 controller on PC